Nonviolent video game: Types of non-violent video games

 Non-violent video games as a genre are characterized as a genre by purpose.
 Unlike genres described by style of gameplay, non-violent video games span a wide number of gameplay genres.
 Defined in the negative, the purpose of non-violent games is to provide the player with an experience that lacks violence.
 Many traditional gameplay genres naturally lack violence and application of the term "non-violent video games" to titles that fall under these categories raises no questions regarding accuracy.
 For game developers and designers who self-identify as non-violent video game makers, however, the challenge has been to expand the concepts of non-violence into such traditionally violent gameplay genres as action games, role-playing games, strategy games, and the first-person shooter.

 Emergent and more recent gameplay genres such as music video games are for the most part naturally non-violent.
 Purposive video game genres such as educational games also are primarily non-violent in nature.
+One criticism of educational video games is that many of these games have not been scientifically tested to see whether children learn the skills the games claim to teach.
+In a study performed in Chile, educational video games were put into some first and second grade classrooms.
+Children who had the games in their classroom showed more progress in math, reading comprehension, and spelling than the children who did not use games in their classrooms.

 Other electronic game genres like audio games are also most frequently non-violent.
 The indisputably non-violent nature of these games are often considered self-evident by members of both the non-violent gaming community and the gaming community at large.
 As such they are often not explicitly identified as such.
 Typically, explicit identification is applied counterintuitively to titles where there might otherwise be a question concerning non-violence.
 This has led such categorization to be viewed with mistrust, hostility, and mockery by those who fail to recognize the comparative nature of the definition or who disagree fundamentally with the underlying purpose of the genre.

 Traditionally non-violent games

 Among traditionally non-violent games are included maze games, adventure games, life simulation games, construction and management simulation games, visual novels, and some vehicle simulation games, among others.
 These games are generally less frequently described as non-violent due to the self-evident nature of the descriptive term.
 Prior to the development of games specifically designed for non-violence, non-violent gamers were limited to these traditionally non-violent genres, however a number of games even under the traditionally non-violent umbrella may be considered arguably violent.
 Minesweeper, for instance, is an abstraction of a scenario that often leads to a patently violent result.

-Other common traditionally non-violent genres include adventure games, puzzle games, music video games, programming games, party games, visual novels, and traditional games.
+Other common traditionally non-violent genres include puzzle games, music video games, programming games, party games, and traditional games.

 Examples of traditionally non-violent games include: